Tag: Louise Haigh

 The below Parliamentary question was asked by Louise Haigh on 2016-01-08.

-To ask the Secretary of State for International Development, what plans she has to provide aid to people in (a) Madaya and (b) other cities under attack by armed forces of the government of President Assad.
+To ask the Secretary of State for International Development, what assessment has been made of the humanitarian situation in (a) Madaya and (b) other Syrian cities under attack by armed forces of the government of President Assad.

 Mr Desmond Swayne